Focus

 Biography

-Nitin Kohli is a postdoctoral scholar at UC Berkeley's Center for Effective Global Action and the Global Policy Lab, researching topics that span privacy, fairness, and manipulability of statistical and algorithmic mechanisms.
+Nitin Kohli is a Staff Scientist at UC Berkeley's Center for Effective Global Action, Principal Investigator of the Data Privacy Lab, and Differential Privacy and Synthetic Data Consultant at the United Nations High Commissioner for Refugees, researching topics that span privacy, fairness, and manipulability of algorithms.

 Drawing upon the combination of technical, legal, and social science scholarship, Nitin develops theory, tools, and frameworks that safeguard individuals while attending to the social and political context of their use.
-In particular, Nitin utilizes techniques from applied mathematics -- such as game theory and mechanism design, cryptography, and statistics -- to not only construct mechanisms with provable guarantees, but also to show the inherent limitations present in certain technologies that are deployed in particular a context.
-In 2023, Nitin was awarded the international iSchools Doctoral Dissertation Award for his research on differential privacy.
+In particular, Nitin researches and utilizes techniques from applied mathematics -- such as game theory and mechanism design, cryptography, and statistics -- to not only construct mechanisms with provable guarantees, but also to show the inherent limitations and tradeoffs present in certain technologies that are deployed in particular a context.
+In 2023, Nitin was awarded the International iSchools Best Doctoral Dissertation Award for his research on differential privacy.